 How you invest your savings should depend on your time horizon for when you’ll need the money.
 Where you hold money that you might need for next month’s rent is very different from how you continue to invest funds you have earmarked for retirement decades down the road.

 “We suggest that unemployed folks can invest in the stock market, provided their time horizon for needing the money is at least five years away,” Stratton said.
 “If they might need to tap the money before five years, it doesn’t belong in the market.”

 Regardless, don’t let fear keep you out of the stock market.
 One of the worst mistakes you can make when trying to catch up on retirement savings is sitting on the sidelines and ignoring investment opportunities.

-"If you have an emergency fund and/or cash on hand to meet your everyday living expenses, then by all means continue to invest in the market," said Duvall.
-"Don't let a short-term circumstance like unemployment or bad market conditions push you out of investing in stocks for the long term.
-Your greatest investment advantage in the stock market is time, so try your best not to take any time away from yourself by sitting on the sidelines."
+“If you have an emergency fund and/or cash on hand to meet your everyday living expenses, then by all means continue to invest in the market,” Duvall said.
+“Don’t let a short-term circumstance like unemployment or bad market conditions push you out of investing in stocks for the long term.
+Your greatest investment advantage in the stock market is time, so try your best not to take any time away from yourself by sitting on the sidelines.”

-Plan Ahead in Case Unemployment Strikes Again
+Plan Ahead In Case Unemployment Strikes Again

-One reason saving for retirement during unemployment is so difficult is because people often have small or non-existent emergency funds.
+One reason saving for retirement during unemployment is so difficult is because people often have small or nonexistent emergency funds.

 “Hopefully, you’ve put away three to six months of your monthly living expenses as an emergency fund so you can continue living life as normal, including saving for retirement, while you search for your next career move,” Duvall said.
 “If you haven’t, continuing to save for retirement while you’re unemployed will be difficult.”